-Water, plumbing and bathroom fittings Repair category 1 Notes The plumbing and fittings appear of copper/ pvc piping where seen in serviceable condition but was not tested.
+Water, plumbing and bathroom fittings

+Repair category 1

+Notes in serviceable condition but was not tested.
 The sanitary fittings are of modern style and type.

-Heating and hot water
+Heating and hot wat er

 Repair category 1

 Notes A gas fired central heating system has been installed.
-This will require ongo and regular servicing.
+This will require ongoing and regular servicing.